Lighting Up the Holidays With Kid-Made Ornaments

 Method #2: Making a Light Up Gnome Christmas Decoration

-- Roll out the Model Magic like we did for the snowman but we decided to skip the balloon this time.
+- Roll out the Model Magic as we did for the snowman but we decided to skip the balloon this time.

 - Wrap one of the Model Magic strips around the base of the LED tea light.